Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Plan for Updates: Regularly review your API integrations and allocate time for updates when new versions are released.
+- Plan for updates: Regularly review your API integrations and allocate time for updates when new versions are released.

 6. Data Format and Parsing Issues